 in the Special Instructions section of the Shopping Basket.

 Q: My cat doesn't like bells.
 Can I order

 A: Of course!
 A lot of cats (including ours) don't

 like bells.
 Simply state "no bells" in the Special Instructions

 field of the Shopping Basket and click 'recalculate'' so it gets

 A: The best cat collar is soft and comfy, has

 a quick-release clasp for safety, and has your phone number permanently

 dyed into the fabric, making it easy for people to contact you.

-We've just described our personalised cat collar shown below!
+We've just described our personalised soft cat collar shown below!